malte70/OSDetect/README.md

 As of now, only GNU/Linux, Mac OS X and Windows NT are supported.
 At the moment, I'm working on support for a wider range of operating systems.

-Note thst the information available on the different platforms may differ.
+Note that the information available on the different platforms may differ.

 Installation instructions
 -------------------------